 In 1563, Judah and his wife Gioia, both of whom had been accused of some sort of unspecified religious relapse, received a letter of protection from Duke Cosimo.

 Recent findings indicate that Benvenida Abravanel was still alive during the 1560s.

 Benvenida Abravanel used her family’s wealth to serve her own interests, those of her family, and those of her people.
-She gave generously, but also reacted vindictively when she felt that her honor, influence or assets were threatened.
-Married to one of the most powerful Jews of the period, she provided the source of much of his wealth and endured the humiliation of the antics of his illegitimate son as well as of some of their own sons.
+She gave generously but also reacted vindictively when she felt that her honor, influence, or assets were threatened.
+Married to one of the most powerful Jews of the period, she provided the source of much of his wealth and endured the humiliation of the antics of his illegitimate son as well as of some of her own children.
 She ultimately used her authority to punish severely those sons who did not meet her expectations.

 Malkiel, David.
 “Jews and Wills in Renaissance Italy: A Case Study in the Jewish-Christian Cultural Encounter.”
 Italia 12 (1996): 7-69.

 Segre, Renata.
 “Sephardic Refugees in Ferrara: Two Notable Families.”
-In Crisis and Creativity in the Sephardic World, 1391-1649.
-Edited by Benjamin R. Gampel, 164-185, 327-336.
-New York: 1997.
+In Crisis and Creativity in the Sephardic World, 1391-1649, edited by Benjamin R. Gampel.
+New York: Columbia University Press, 1997, pp. 164-185, 327-336.

 Samples of recent discoveries from the Medici Granducal Archive (Archivio di State di Firenze, Mediceo del Principato, 1171, f.
 226r; 219; f.
 35r-v) are available with translations and commentaries at http://www.medici.org/jewish-history.